 Days 6-7 (optional).
 We’re happy to organise a 1-day tour to Shymbulak or Ak-bulak ski resorts (two main ski resorts in Almaty region) / a sightseeing tour in Almaty (visiting the most popular attractions of the city) / a sightseeing tour in Almaty region (visiting the best nature spots around Almaty such as Big Almaty lake, Charyn canyon etc).

-If you’re interested we’re also able to organise a one-day trip to the hot springs at Chundzha on the way out or back.
+If you’re interested we’re also able to organise a one/two-day trip to the hot springs at Chundzha and Charyn canyon on the way out or back.

 What to bring:

 2. Avalanche probe

 4. Ski / alpine crampons

 3. Ski / splitboard poles